 Filing financial statements on time

-If financial statements aren't provided on time, we'll advise FMA that they're overdue.
+If the financial statements aren't provided on time, we'll advise FMA that they're overdue.

 We can't waive breaches or grant extensions in filing time.
 If you want to discuss late or overdue filing, contact FMA through their Ask a Question online service.